-Highlight Show System Log... and press the ▶/॥ button to display the System Log.
+Highlight Show System Log... and press the J button to display the System Log.

 The System Log screen lists system activities (up to 5,000 from the latest) that have occurred along with the time and date.
-The highest icon will be displayed in the last column for system activities of the remote site.
+The Haicon will be displayed in the last column for system activities of the remote site.
 You can scroll through the log pages by using the Up and Down arrows, or you can go directly to a log page by entering the log page number in the box at the bottom left of the screen.
-Highlight Close and press the vital button to exit the screen.
+Highlight Close and press the

 To export the system log information, connect the USB device to the DVR.
-If you enabled the NetFS function (Network menu > NetFS tab), you can upload the log information on the registered NetFS site.
-Highlight Export... and press the FI button.
-Select USB Storage or NetFS.
-If you select NetFS, select a NetFS site from the registered NetFS site list.
-Highlight the box beside File name and press the FI button.
+Highlight Export... and press the EXIII button.

+Highlight the box beside File name and press the DIII button.
 A virtual keyboard allows you to enter the file name.
-Selecting Export will save the log information in .txt file format on the USB device or the NetFS site.
+Selecting Export will save the log information in .txt file format on the USB device.